Last Updated on December 21, 2020

-Single-family dwellings of conventional wood-frame construction not more than 2 stories and basement in height.
+Stamped drawings are not needed for single-family dwellings of conventional wood-frame construction not more than 2 stories and basement in height.

 One, two, three, and four family dwellings; in addition to, accessory buildings commonly associated with such dwellings do not require architect stamped house plans.

-The construction or alteration of a residential building to provide dwelling space for not more than two families, or of a private garage or other accessory buildings intended for use with such residential building.
+Architect stamp not needed for the construction or alteration of a residential building to provide dwelling space for not more than two families, or of a private garage or other accessory buildings intended for use with such residential building.

 No person shall be required to qualify as an architect in order to make plans and specifications for, or supervise the erection, enlargement, or alteration of any one-family or two-family residence building, townhouse, or domestic outbuilding appurtenant to any one-family or two-family residence, regardless of cost.